Nathan Healy

 Paterson Electricity Prices

-New Jersey electricity rates jumped from 16.4 cents per kWh in 2021 to 19.4 cents in 2024, representing an 18% increase over three years.
+New Jersey electricity rates have risen from 16.4 cents per kWh in 2021 to 19.4 cents per kWh in 2024—an 18% increase in just three years, consistently outpacing the national average.

 Price of Energy: New Jersey vs National Average